DHRI-Curriculum/Text_Classification/sections/04-data.md

 What if we wanted to visualize the information we have about our categories?

 We first create a `figure` and `axes` on which to draw our charts using `plt.subplots()`.
 Each chart is one axes, and a figure can contain multiple axes.
-This notation will be explained in detail when we discuss [visualization](visualize.md).
+This notation is explained in detail in the ["Visualization" appendix](a01-visualize.md).
 Our data is encapsulated in `df['label'].value_counts()`, which is itself a DataFrame.
 We then tell the `pandas` to visualize the DataFrame as a bar chart using `.plot.bar(ax=ax, rot=0)`.
 The `ax` keyword tells `pandas` which chart in the figure to plot, and the `rot` keyword controls the rotation of the x axis labels.

 ```python
 fig, ax = plt.subplots()